-As part of the EIT Health PhD School, two related modules are offered by Prof. Dr. Dr. M. Cristina Polidori:
+As part of the EIT Health PhD School, two related modules are offered by Prof. Polidori:

-I ) Frailty in real life and its translational aspects
+I ) I&E Advanced course Frailty in real life and its translational aspects (Spring 2022)

 Ageing is not only a heterogeneous process in which age-related changes occur in a continuum from organ integrity to pathology, it is also a complex process mainly characterized by multifactoriality.
 With the dramatic increase of the older multimorbid population, the organ-centered approach based upon the algorithm “one-cause-one-mechanism-one-therapy” is being strongly challenged.
 Older persons with diminished organ reserve and increased susceptibility to system failure, which are defined as frail, benefit extremely from age-attuned medical multidimensional interdisciplinary management.
 It is important to note that frailty, as the field of action of geriatrics, is a dynamic process which is reversible if adequately managed.
 Therefore, its identification in the population is essential for prevention as well as effective treatment.

-In this course, students will be taught in the concept and principles of ageing and frailty in lectures, seminars and workshops by leading experts in the field.
-Students will learn about the importance of ageing research for innovation in the medical sector and get in contact with founders of start-ups to profit from their personal experience.
+In these courses, students will be taught the concept and principles of ageing and frailty in lectures, seminars and workshops by leading experts in the field.
+Students will learn about the importance of ageing research for innovation in the medical sector.

 If you are interested in participating in specific lectures but are not part of the EIT Health PhD school, you can register via this website.